 - Vinegar: Vinegar is great for getting grease off counters and around the stove plates.
 You can also use it to get rid of grease in pots and pans.
 Use it in the wash cycle during the laundry to remove stains.
 It is safe for use on colored clothing too.
 It also removes mold.
 Never combine vinegar with baking soda or hydrogen peroxide.

 - Hydrogen peroxide: Hydrogen peroxide or H2O2 is like water but with an added oxygen molecule giving it oxidizing properties.
 It kills germs and removes dirt.
 You can also use it to remove stains on white clothing.
 It also kills mold.
-Check out this all-purpose recipe that uses hydrogen peroxide.

 - Lemon juice: Lemon can remove rust, limescale, and it's also great at degreasing.
 Just put some lemon juice on the rust or limescale and leave it for a half an hour, then clean the area with a cloth or brush.
 Not only that, but it smells really nice.
 Lemons are great to keep around for detoxing and to treat colds and flu too!